neuralmagic/docs/docs/source/faqs.md

 **What is the average estimated savings for users??**

-This will vary but, in some cases, we are seeing 3x-10x savings.
-Typically, we offer 5-6x more price performance than hardware accelerators.
+We use CPUS and they are cheaper and more readily accessible than hardware accelerators.
+While savings will vary on the use case and business outcomes, we encourage you to benchmark our models to and measure cost savings for your specific use case.

 **Do you have benchmarks to compare and contrast?**